Barkhausen-Institut/hermespy/docssource/getting_started.rst

    :lines: 45-50

 which will result in a rendered plot being generated.
-The full code snippet implementing the above introduction can be downloaded from `GitHub <https://github.com/Barkhausen-Institut/hermespy/blob/main/_examples/library/getting_started_simulation.py>`_.
+The full code snippet implementing the above introduction can be downloaded from `GitHub - Getting Started Simulation <https://github.com/Barkhausen-Institut/hermespy/blob/main/_examples/library/getting_started_simulation.py>`_.
 For more complex simulation examples and instructions on how to integrate and evaluate your own signal processing algorithms in HermesPy, please refer to the :doc:`Tutorials <tutorials>` section.